 Coursework includes a substantial number of art history courses in a variety of topics, including:

-The Art History Program is distinguished by the smallness of its classes and a curriculum that strikes a balance between traditional
+The Art History Program is distinguished by small class sizes and a curriculum that strikes a balance between traditional art-making

 Students gain exposure to artists of national and international significance through a regular schedule of exhibitions and lectures in the

 University Art Gallery.
 The Bare-Montgomery Gallery provides students with the opportunity to exhibit their own work or to curate exhibitions

 of student work.
 Other gallery spaces, including the University's Permanent Collection, provide students with additional opportunities to view,

 The department offers a number of student organizations, including the Omega Chapter of the Kappa Pi International Honorary Art Fraternity.

 In addition, students have opportunities to apply their knowledge and talent through real-life experiences such as interning at design firms,

 museums, galleries, or community arts centers.